xcodz-dot/rustmetos/README.md

 The list has been moved to `info` command.

-Type `info {name of command or topic}` to get information related to its stored documentation or `info list` to list all the documentation topics available.
+Type `info {name of command or topic}` to get information related to its stored documentation or `info --list` to list all the documentation topics available.

 # Contributing